 Typica is the most famous of the Typica-descended varieties (see History of Bourbon and Typica for a full history of this group of coffees).
 It is a tall variety characterized by very low production, susceptibility to the major diseases, and good cup quality.

 The Typica group, like all Arabica coffee, is supposed to have originated in southwestern Ethiopia.
 Sometime in the 15th or 16th century, it was taken to Yemen.
-In 1670, the first seeds out of Yemen were sent to India by Baba Budan.
+By 1700, seeds from Yemen were being cultivated in India.
 In 1696 and 1699, coffee seeds were sent from the Malabar coast of India to the island of Batavia (today called Java in Indonesia).
 These few seeds were the ones to give rise to what we now know as the distinct Typica variety.
 In 1706 a single Typica coffee plant was taken from Java to Amsterdam and given a home in the botanical gardens; from there, a plant was shared with France in 1714.

 From the Netherlands, Typica was sent in 1719 on colonial trade routes to Dutch Guiana (now Suriname) and then on to Cayenne (French Guiana) in 1722, and from there to the northern part of Brazil in 1727.
 It reached southern Brazil between 1760 and 1770.
 From Paris, plants were sent to to Martinique in the West Indies in 1723.
 The English introduced Typica coffee from Martinique to Jamaica in 1730.
 It reached Santo Domingo in 1735.
 From Santo Domingo, seeds were sent to Cuba in 1748.
 Later on, Costa Rica (1779) and El Salvador (1840) received seeds from Cuba.